mvogiatzis/freq-count/README.md

 # Frequency Count Algorithms for Data Streams
-The project provides a Scala implementation of the Lossy Counting and Sticky Sampling algorithms for efficient counting on data streams.
-You can find a [detailed description of the algorithms at this post](http://blank.com).
+The project provides a Scala implementation of the **Lossy Counting** and **Sticky Sampling** algorithms for efficient counting on data streams.
+You can find a [description of the algorithms at this post](http://blank.com).

 We want to know which items exceed a certain frequency and identify events and patterns.
 Answers to such questions in real-time over a continuous data stream is not an easy task when serving millions of hits due to the following challenges: